 The first step to figuring out how much dirt you need to take into consideration the shape of your project as this affects how you measure it.
 If your project is rectangular, you have to measure the length, width, and height and perform the proper calculations to determine the volume.
 If your project is circular, it gets a little more complicated.
 You have to measure the diameter of the circle and the height.
 However, to calculate the volume of a cylinder you have to use the radius, which is calculated by dividing the diameter by 2.

-Now confident, you can order the correct amount of fill dirt you need.
+After reading this article, you can order the correct amount of fill dirt you need for your project.
 You know how fill dirt is measured, how much you need and how many trucks your delivery will require.
-Being well informed helps you with your project.
-If you have any questions, please contact our office.
+Being well informed helps you stay within budget while ensuring the project is done efficiently and on time.
+To get started, reach out to Dirt Connections online or order fill dirt using our Dirt Connections Portal today.